Maligawila Buddha Statue and and Dambegoda Bodhisattva Statue – මාලිගාවිල

 Travel Directions to Maligawila Buddha Statue and Dambegoda Bodhisattva Statue

-You can reach the site from either Wellawaya or from Kataragama depending on which route you take.
+You can reach the site from either Wellawaya or Kataragama depending on which route you take.

-You can reach Wellawaya in through number of routes.
+You can reach Wellawaya through several routes.
 If you are coming from Badulla or Bandarawela you must take the Ella Road which lies between Badulla-Bandarawela Road.
-On the way you will also pass the beautiful Ravana Ella too on the way.
-There is a another road from Beragala.
-Taking this road will take you through the 220 meter high Diyaluma waterfall.
+On the way, you will also pass the beautiful Ravana Ella too.
+There is another road from Beragala.
+Taking this road will take you through the 220-meter-high Diyaluma waterfall.
 Koslanda lies between the Balangoda – Haputhale Road.

-If you are coming from Kataragama, use the Buttala Road and the turn off is just before the Buttala main junction.
-The temple is about 20 kms form the turn off from Buttala.
+If you are coming from Kataragama, use the Buttala Road and the turn-off is just before the Buttala main junction.
+The temple is about 20 km from the turn-off from Buttala.
 From Buttala any person can direct you to the temple.

 Through : Ratnapura – Balangoda – Beragala – Wellawaya – Buttala